 We are proposing changes to the way teachers assess and report on the learning progress of students in Yukon schools.
 These changes to assessment are to align with Yukon’s revised school curriculum.

-Please take a few short minutes to fill out this online survey and provide feedback.
-We want to know how you think schools should assess and report on learning, as well as how teachers should communicate with families about student progress.
+Our survey sought feedback on how Yukoners think schools should assess and report on learning, as well as how teachers should communicate with families about student progress.
 We will use your feedback to create an interim assessment guide that will be used by teachers.

 If you have any questions about this survey, or the proposed updates, please contact the Learning Branch (Curriculum) unit with your questions at email@example.com or 867-456-6787.

 On this page, you can learn

 The draft assessment guide outlines how to evaluate and report on student progress at school and how to communicate this progress to families.